Banaba today after 80 years of phosphate mining and no rehabilitation

 Living on Banaba is the dream of every Banaban - young and old.
 Every Banaban elder quotes their desire to die and be buried in their homeland.
 They do not care about the hardships faced living amongst the ruins and not enough coconut trees or pandanus to make their traditional housing.
 For them, Banaba is home, the only place in the world that they can say they really belong.
 The land that they truly own and as they say, their FREEDOM.

-Incredibly with so little natural food resources left on the island, the Banabans rely mostly on the abundance found in the ocean and surrounding reefs just like their ancestors had done for centuries.
+Incredibly with limited natural food resources left on the island, the Banabans rely mostly on the abundance found in the ocean and surrounding reefs just like their ancestors had done for centuries.
 They seem healthy, happy and at one with the spirit of their land.
 They believe they are truly the fortunate ones while their families and relatives living on Rabi and elsewhere dream of the day they can one day make the pilgrimage back to their beloved homeland.

 The reality for all of us is the fact that - This is the lasting legacy that 100 years of phosphate mining and colonial rule has left the Banaban people.
 The governments involved have conveniently walked away believing that the Banabans as a people would be eventually absorbed into mainstream Kiribati society, after all, they are really I-Kiribati anyway.
 They are grateful that the Court Cases are now over and the Banaban issues are long dead and buried.
 Little do they realise that the Banaban identity is stronger than ever and every aspect of the Banabans lives on Rabi relates back to the homeland.